 SARA MARTIN, Headteacher.

 Sara Martin is a qualified English teacher.
-She runs Hamilton Idiomas, a Language School in Sopelana, a town near Bilbao.
+She runs Hamilton Idiomas, a Language School in Sopelana, a town near Bilbao and Hamilton School, in Bilbao.

 From a very young age, her English grandmother shared with her the love for her country, language, culture and people.
 Sara had lovely memories of many childhood summers in England improving her English, so she decided to give her students and friends’ children the same opportunity.
 For 30 years now all the students she has brought have been referred to her by previous customers.
 This level of customer satisfaction could not be achieved without the personal attention that Sara and her colleagues in England, dedicate to the welfare of the students.